javierbrea/eslint-plugin-boundaries/README.md

 > Tip: All properties can receive a single matcher, or an array of matchers.

-##### Element matchers
+##### Elements matchers

-Element matchers used in the rules options can have the next formats:
+Elements matchers used in the rules options can have the next formats:

 * __`<string>`__: Will return `true` when the element type matches with this [`micromatch` pattern](https://github.com/micromatch/micromatch).
 * __`[<string>, <capturedValuesObject>]`__: Will return `true` whe when the element type matches with the first element in the array, and all of the captured values also match. <br/>The `<capturedValuesObject>` has to be an object containing `capture` keys from the [`boundaries/element-types` setting](#boundarieselement-types) of the element as keys, and [`micromatch` patterns](https://github.com/micromatch/micromatch) as values.<br/>For example, for an element of type "helpers" with settings as `{ type: "helpers", pattern": "helpers/*/*.js", "capture": ["category", "elementName"]}`, you could write element matchers as: